THE JUNE LETTER

 If two members of the same group request different departure days/times, we will grant each person’s request, and you will not ride across the state together.
 If you wish to be together on a bus with others who share your common group name, talk to each other before completing your June Forms.

 Importantly, the website is our passenger-sorting, bus-departure-management software.
 Tammy will have other helpers working on bus assignments, people who don’t know who is friends with whom.
 When we sort and fill coaches, we look at preferred departure time first, and group name second.
 We will fill buses with groups first.
 If you’re a group, please have a group name on all applications.
 It’s so easy to do this job when we know who’s in a group.
-It’s much harder—when we’ve got other pressing work to do-- to take apart bus assignments and ask other people change buses in order to accommodate late requests for those without a group name.
+It’s much harder—when we’ve got other pressing work to do-- to take apart bus assignments and ask other people to change buses in order to accommodate late requests for those without a group name.
 We can’t promise to do that this year.

-Our Locations in Davenport
+Our Location in Keokuk

 Applications for Long-Term Parking